 Notes On… Lessons from the Stage

 Acting taught me to ask: What does this person want?
 What are they protecting?
 What are they not saying?
 These questions didn’t disappear when I left the theater.
 They became central in the therapy room.
+Both therapy and acting require attention to subtext, timing, and what lives between the lines.
+I learned when to speak, when to pause, and how to let a moment land.
+That sense of rhythm came from performance, where listening with the body was just as essential as listening with the ears.

-Musical theatre taught me rhythm.
+Musical theatre expanded my relationship to rhythm.
 How to slow down.
 How to build.
-How to let a moment land.
-These are the same instincts I use in sessions.
-When to speak.
-When to pause.
-When to breathe.
-I learned timing onstage, listening not just with my ears but with my whole body.
-And long before I knew what therapy was, I had Sondheim.
-His lyrics understood my inner world before I had words for it.
+How to hold.
+These instincts still guide me in sessions.
+I learned timing onstage, attuning not just with my ears but with my whole body.
+And long before I understood what therapy was, I had Sondheim.
+His lyrics captured parts of my inner world before I had the words.
 I often say he was my first therapist.
-More on that later;)
+More on that later ;)

-What surprised me most is how the vulnerability required in acting prepared me for the intimacy of therapy.
+What surprised me most was how the vulnerability required in acting prepared me for the intimacy of therapy.
 You rehearse being fully seen.
 You walk into a scene with your whole heart.
 That’s the work we ask of our clients every day.
+And of course, the voice; its tone, cadence, softness, or strength, all carry valuable emotional weight.
+Sometimes the quietest line, in the gentlest whisper of a voice, is like experiencing thunder and lightning all at once.

 Next